Skip to main content

 Written by Maahi Islam

 If you've been notified of a dispute, you'll have a deadline to provide supporting evidence.
 This deadline will be outlined in our email, as well as in the notification from Stripe.
 To respond, navigate to System > Settings > Card Payments with Stripe and open the Disputes tab.
 There, you can view the details of the dispute and upload evidence - usually in the form of screenshots or documents, demonstrating the legitimacy of the charge.
+Alternatively, you can log in to your Stripe account and submit evidence directly through the "Disputes" section.
+Ensure you meet the submission deadline.
 This information will then be submitted to the bank on your behalf for review.

 If the bank reviews this information and believes that the chargeback is legitimate, the full amount will be charged to your company in the form of an Invoice, which you can view via System > Billing.
 There is no way of passing this cost onto the Tutor within TutorCruncher.
 If we receive a large amount of chargebacks, TutorCruncher reserves the right to suspend your Stripe account from our platform.